txt/ase23/docs/intro.md

 ...
 They can only give you answers."
 - Pablo Picasso[^0]

-How can we reply to Picasso and assure him that we do not just blindly use software, but instead we use it to increase our insights about the world around us (about what we _could, should_ or _never_ change).
+How can we reply to Picasso ?
+How can we assure him that we do not just blindly use software?
+But instead we are using it to look at the world from  multiple perspectives, then build models that are nuances combinations of many points of view?

-Software engendering is often about build tools that some community can use.
+Well, software engendering is often about build tools that some community can use.
 How to other disciplines use their tools?

 Astronomy builds tools.
 E.g.